-Meghan Markle’s Dad Called Out By Sharon Osbourne, Is Reportedly ‘Furious’
+Meghan Markle’s Dad Called Out By Sharon Osbourne, Is Reportedly ‘Furious,’ Per ‘Daily Mail’

 Given her marriage to legendary rocker Ozzy Osbourne, it can be said that Sharon Osbourne has had her share of experiences with people with current or previous substance abuse problems.
 And it appears that the X Factor judge and veteran music promoter believes Meghan Markle’s father, Thomas Markle, needs to seriously cut down on the booze, as she alleged on a recent episode of her CBS show, The Talk.

-As recalled by the Daily Mail earlier on Thursday, Sharon Osbourne looked “pained” while she was discussing the troubles the Duchess of Sussex has had to deal with amid the many interviews her father has granted in recent weeks, including an extensive, “tell-all” interview with the Sun where he lamented how he and Meghan have not spoken in about two months.
+As recalled by the Daily Mail earlier on Thursday, Sharon Osbourne looked “pained” while she was discussing the troubles the Duchess of Sussex has had to deal with amid the many interviews her father has granted in recent weeks, including an extensive, “tell-all” interview with The Sun where he lamented how he and Meghan have not spoken in about two months.

 “It is so obvious that you have a bad drinking problem,” Osbourne said, directly addressing Thomas Markle.